 Before starting a tender, the selection criteria should be agreed by the organisation's internal stakeholders.
 This not only includes those with day-to-day accountability for insurance, but also those with accountability for risk, including the Board and Non-Executive Directors.
-It is of vital importance that all the stakeholders are involved in the decision to appoint a broker, so each individual stakeholder should be invited to score the tender participants and the scores should be accumulated to give a final outcome.
+It is of vital importance that all the stakeholders are involved in the decision to appoint a broker, so individual scoring should be completed to improve objectivity and the scores accumulated to give a final outcome.